TUSCALOOSA, Ala. (AP) — The LSU and Alabama showdown promises to be a throwback of old-school football.

 The Tigers, who have won on five of their last seven visits to Bryant-Denny. do have a significant deep threat in receiver Rueben Randle.
 The Tide counters with more of a catch-and-run type in speedy Marquis Maze.

 — A test of wills.
 Compact, powerful backs Trent Richardson of Alabama and LSU's Spencer Ware will be running between the tackles into defensive fronts that typically yield little ground.

 — Playmakers on defense.
 An all-star defender making big tackles, forcing a timely turnover or just laying a resounding hit on some unsuspecting player.
-For Alabama, the likely candidates include linebackers Courtney Upshaw and Dont'a Hightower, and All-America safety Mark Barron.
+On Alabama, the likely candidates include linebackers Courtney Upshaw and Dont'a Hightower, and All-America safety Mark Barron.
 For LSU, it might be ball-stripping Tyrann Mathieu, fellow cornerback Morris Claiborne or pass rushers Barkevious Mingo or Sam Montgomery.

 — Coaching eruptions.
 It might come from the ultra-intense, scowling Saban or Miles with his penchant for making seemingly odd gambles pay off.